Siris2314/MLPP/README.md

 # ML++

 ML++ is a C++ Machine Learning Library built from the ground up using only C/C++ standard libraries.
-ML++ is made not only to be used to also educate on implmenting Machine Learning algorithms from scatch in C++.
+ML++ is made not only to be used to also educate on implementing Machine Learning algorithms from scratch in C++.

 ## Setup